 Out of all the interesting activities in Playa Blanca, one of the most unique is visiting the Atlantic Museum of Lanzarote.
 What makes this museum stand out from any other is that it’s about 50 feet under the sea.

 If you’re a fan of diving, then swimming through the gallery of the Atlantic Museum is a must-do in Playa Blanca.
 Hiding beneath the water’s surface are hundreds of sculptures by artist Jason de Caires Taylor.
-To see them, and the native marine flora and fauna around them, book this tour, which includes three guided dives to see these marvelous works of art.
+To see them, and the native marine flora and fauna around them, book this tour, which is one of the best excursions in Lanzarote and includes three guided dives to see these marvelous works of art.